 An important thing to include when setting up an event that holds risk for clients is an assumption of risk waiver.
 This protects your interests by making sure people understand their attendance and participation at your event is based on their own risk and that they are wholly liable for any injuries they incur.
 Things to include in this type of waiver form include:

 - A statement confirming that participation in the event is on a voluntary basis.

 - A statement that the client is personally assuming all risk that's associated with participation.

 - A statement that the client releases the host from liability for any potential loss or damages that come from participating.

 - An agreement stating that the client holds the host harmless if any damages or loss occurs.

 - A statement noting the client is physically able to safely participate without being harmed.

 If you need help with a waiver of rights sample, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.